jobar8/truchet-viewer/README.md

 ### Installing from PyPI

-Not yet available on PyPI.
-Coming soon!
+The package is available on PyPI and can be installed via pip:

 ```bash
 pip install truchet-viewer